Chitra Ganesh: Education

 Ganesh attended Saint Ann's School in Brooklyn and graduated in 1996 from Brown University Phi Beta Kappa with a BA in Comparative Literature and Art Semiotics.
-She attended the Skowhegan School of Painting and Sculpture in 2001 and received her MFA in Visual Arts from Columbia University, New York in 2002.
+She attended the Skowhegan School of Painting and Sculpture in 2001 and received her MFA in Visual Arts from Columbia University School of the Arts, New York in 2002.
 Ganesh's studies in literature, semiotics, and social theory paved a way for her to become steadily engaged with narrative and deconstruction that animates her work.

 During her time at Brown as an undergraduate student, she was passionate about semiotics, feminism, post-coloniality, poetry, and translation.
 After graduating and moving to New York, Ganesh worked as a New York City public Junior High School teacher in Washington Heights and at Project Reach Youth, a pregnancy prevention program in Sunset Park Brooklyn that was supported by the Children's Aid Society.
 At this time, she became involved with the South Asian Women's Creative Collective (SAWCC), an arts organization founded in 1997 to support and disseminate the work of South Asian Women artists, and the South Asian Lesbian and Gay Associations.
 The late 1990s was an essential time for Ganesh because she was influenced by the interactions with South Asian female artists, and by her involvement in a number of progressive communities.

 After her mother's death in 1998, Ganesh became hesitant about becoming an artist.
 The profession was nearly non-existent in her community.
 Also, she thought becoming an artist was "an option for the wealthy folks or people from a family of artists."

 At Columbia University in New York, she focused on finding images that reflected her subjectivity in mainstream art and culture that often meant "reckoning with the anthropological colonial lens that prevail in both the selection and contextualization of art objects, alongside disturbing mass mediated repetitions of South Asian subjects circulated in America."
 As an artist and a scholar, she realized how important it was for her to articulate her own thoughts and approaches to object making and the cultural histories that informed them.
 She noticed a distinct absence in representation of South Asian culture, art history, and contemporary art in her curriculum, and took additional classes in anthropology and South Asian studies to "fill in some of these gaps."